TedHusted/awake/awake.md/awake.md

 Most of the students in the circle smile or smirk at the joke.

 Idisi: Some people say so.
 We end up with nearly the same individuals over and over again.
 In Elysium, there are very few clones still with us today.
-The colonists here decided sometime ago that combining DNA from multiple parties strengthened them by creating diversity.
+The colonists here decided some time ago that combining DNA from multiple parties strengthened them by creating diversity.

+The clones are replaced with two different Vanir contributing DNA fragments through a third being.
+The being resembled a Vanir but with a thinner face, eyebrows, and a thin crop of dark hair.

 Celeste: Do I have DNA from my nanny?

 Idisi: No, you do not.
 She was a host.
 Your parents could not carry an embryo to term.
-Instead, your nanny carried the genetic materials from your parents.
+Instead, your nanny carried the genetic materials from your parental units.

 Leto: How did we lose our ability to reproduce naturally?